Il-96 aircraft to become twin-engine with PD-35: a complex but solvable task

 Il-96-400M

-He recalled that the PD-35 is a huge power unit weighing about 10 tons, 8 meters long, and 3 meters in diameter.
+He recalled that the PD-35 is a huge power unit weighing about 10 tons, 8 meters long and 3 meters in diameter.

 Suspending it at one point under the wing is a difficult task, but it is solvable.
 Serious calculations are needed, and structural changes to the wing, chassis, and fuselage will certainly be required.
-The main thing is that everything is feasible, and we have the resources and specialists for this.
+The main thing is that everything is feasible, we have the resources and specialists for this.

-Roman Gusarov, Aviation Expert
+Roman Gusarov, aviation expert

 Загрузка Vkontakte видео...

-Roman Gusarov, Aviation Expert
+Roman Gusarov, aviation expert

 Now on home